jhnwllr/GBIF_additional_filters/README.md

  * **percent** : the fraction of unique lat-lon points that have the same minDist
  * **maxPercent** : the same as percent (will probably be removed).

+You could filter out gridded datasets by removing those with a **percent** higher than around 20% - 50% gridded.
+You might also want to pick a **minDist** that fits your needs.
 Most publishers of gridded datasets actually fill in one of the following columns:

 * coordinateuncertaintyinmeters